About the Friends of Crystal Palace Subway

 Peter Hore - Chair

-The Friends of Crystal Palace Subway have coordinated a community-led initiative to make access to Crystal Palace Subway safer and to open it for community use.
+The Friends of Crystal Palace Subway are a constituted community group who have coordinated a community-led initiative to make access to Crystal Palace Subway safer and to open it for community use.
 In 2016 works were completed to install a new gate, hand rails and safety rails on the Southwark side of the subway.
 Since that date 14,898 people have visited the subway.